gamehere-007/gamehere-007.github.io/_pages/home.md

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

-We are grateful for funding from Leiden University, [NWO](www.nwo.nl) ([Vidi talent scheme](http://www.nwo.nl/en/research-and-results/programmes/Talent+Scheme) and the [Frontiers in Nanoscience program](https://www.universiteitleiden.nl/en/research/research-projects/science/frontiers-of-nanoscience-nanofront)), and from an [ERC starting grant](https://erc.europa.eu/funding/starting-grants).
+We are grateful for funding from HKUST

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/Logo_Leiden.jpg" style="width: 210px">